bytedream/litbwraw/src/tutorial/calling-from-javascript.md

         stderr.appendChild(line);
     }
 };
-// this loads the wasm file and exposes the `ccall` and `cwrap` functions whic we'll
+// this loads the wasm file and exposes the `ccall` and `cwrap` functions which we'll
 // use in the following code
 const myProject = await wasm.default(module);
 ```